Table of Contents

 - CON: Lower touch.
 While a wash that involves less car contact can be good for the paint, there’s also the chance that some hard-to-remove grime gets left on the vehicle after an automated wash.

-How do you know if hand-washing or automated washing makes more sense for you and your vehicle?
-If you have a specialty car that you want to protect personally, you will likely prefer hand-washing.
+If you have a specialty car that you want to protect personally, you will likely prefer car handwash.
 If you’re in a rush and don’t have a lot of time to spare, a car wash makes the most sense.
 Many car owners will use both options — washing at home when they have the time and energy, and washing at a facility when they don’t.